-There are so many questions asked after infidelity.
-Initially, the damage is enough to make anyone want to run away from the broken pieces, or, run straight at the offender with biting insults, copious tears and possibly flying fists (or whatever else may be available).
-Yet, after the storm a question might arise: Should I stay or should I go?
-Maybe too easy a term.
-Better yet, is rebuilding a possibility?
+There are many questions asked after infidelity.
+Initially, the damage is enough to make anyone want to run away from the broken pieces or run straight at the offender with biting insults, copious tears and possibly flying fists (or whatever else may be available).
+The possible questions after the storm: Should I stay or should I go?
+Is rebuilding worth it?
 If so, what does that look like?

-This is one woman’s candid recounting of “life after” and what that looked liked when this couple chose to remain married.
+This is one woman’s candid recounting of “life after” and the reality of choosing to remain married.

 Hint: Not one bit of easy and absolutely no quick fixes.